wbjin/Portfolio/src/content/post/ethereum.md

 ## My work
 I was on the Peer to Peer (P2P) Networking Team.
 P2P networking is the networking abstraction that supports communication between nodes in the network using `libp2p`.
-The main theme of my work was improving observability of the network layer of Ethereum.
-This came with three major workflows:
+The main theme of my work was simulation and benchmark of the network.

 ## 1) Simulation and Benchmarking